A man looking at a tablet in server room

 Controlling qubits requires delicate hardware that is sensitive to interference and must be kept at extremely cold temperatures.
 Quantum researchers use cryogenic refrigeration to keep qubits at temperatures colder than the void of space.

-In a matter of minutes, a quantum computer can potentially solve a simulation problem that would take a traditional supercomputer hundreds of thousands of years.
-This performance speedup, known as the quantum advantage, has only yet been proven theoretically.
-However, IBM quantum computers have already demonstrated quantum utility, the ability to solve problems at a scale beyond brute force classical simulation.
+In a matter of minutes, a fully realized quantum computer can potentially solve a simulation problem that would take a traditional supercomputer hundreds of thousands of years.
+This performance speedup has not yet been realized.

-For this reason, we can say that while conventional computers are also built on top of quantum systems, they fail to take full advantage of quantum mechanical properties during their calculations.
+For this reason, we can say that while conventional computers are also built on top of quantum systems, they don’t innately use quantum mechanical mathematics to run their calculations.
 Quantum computers take better advantage of quantum mechanics to conduct certain calculations that even high-performance computers cannot.

 Understanding how classical computers work